jfehre/IoT-LoRa-Ultrasonic/README.md

 ### 1.1 The Things Network
 1. If you aren't already registered, [set up a The Things Network account](https://account.thethingsnetwork.org/register)
 2. Create a new Application in TTN [Applications Console](https://console.thethingsnetwork.org/applications)
-3. Add a new device for your new TTN application and select **ABP Activation Method**
+3. Add a new device for your new TTN application and select **OTAA Activation Method**
 4. In your Application select **Payload Formats** and set it to `Cayenne LPP`
 5. For the integration with [OpenSenseMap](https://opensensemap.org/), select **Integrations** in your Application and create a new **HTTP Integration**
 6. Choose a unique 'Process ID' and set 'Access Key' to `default key`.
 For the 'URL' use `https://ttn.opensensemap.org/v1.1` as the endpoint and choose `POST` as the 'Method' .
 The remaining fields can be left out ([See here](https://osem.books.sensebox.de/de/ttn_integration.html)).